-b) Responsibilities of the stakeholders:
+b) Responsibilities of the JPIU and SCS:

-1. The project implementing agency - MOEDPR, through the PIU, has overall responsibility for procurement under the project, including those procurements carried out by the regional SCS under Sub-Component 1a.
-Specifically, the PIU shall monitor, supervise closely and provide the support needed to process all procurement activities through STEP.
+1. The project implementing agency - MOEF, through the JPIU, has overall responsibility for procurement under the project, including monitoring those procurements carried out by the regional SCS under Component 1a.
+Specifically, the JPIU shall monitor, supervise closely and provide the support needed to process all procurement activities through STEP.
+The Regional Procurement Specialists shall be involved into the STEP data entering, to make sure that the procurement is recorded in the STEP duly and timely.

-- 2. Preparation of BDs, necessary protocols and other procurement related documents are the responsibility of the Central project PIU and its regional units.
-However, SCSs should assist project PIUs in all aspects of the procurement processes in line with the signed cooperation agreements.
-The World Bank will conduct a capacity assessment of SCSs and may decide to move some of the procurement responsibilities and tasks entirely to SCSs based on the results of the assessments. - 3.
-All Regional Khokimiyats/SCSs must ensure that a procurement process may start after the activity is accepted in STEP.
-The SCS shall communicate to the PIU as soon as any procurement activity is identified and the regional and PIU Procurement Specialists shall facilitate submission of the agreed procurement activities to STEP by revising the Procurement Plan.
-The SCSs should submit the TORs, REOIs, RFBs, etc. duly, so the procurement process is duly documented and managed accordingly through STEP.
+- 2. Preparation of Procurement Documents using referred above BDs cleared by the WB, necessary protocols and other procurement related documents are the responsibility of the SCS and JPIU and its regional units.
+However, SCSs is responsible for preparation and approval of the specific PDs with regional tender committee and uploading the protocols to special national procurement portal and in line with the signed with the JPIU cooperation agreements. - 3.
+All SCSs/Regional Khokimiyats must ensure that a procurement process may start after the activity is accepted in STEP.
+The SCS shall communicate to the JPIU as soon as any procurement activity is identified and the regional and JPIU Procurement Specialists shall facilitate submission of the agreed procurement activities to STEP by revising the Procurement Plan.
+Combining the similar activities into larger packages, so making them more attractive to the potential designers and contractors would be highly recommended.
+The SCSs should submit the TORs, REOIs, RFBs, etc. duly, so the procurement process is duly documented and managed accordingly through the STEP. - 4.
+The SCSs shall inform the JPIU about the procedural changes which could be imposed by the Government or local authorities, so the proper procurement procedures use is secured under the project throughout the project implementation period.
+The JPIU may keep posted and consult the Bank accordingly.